beankuu/FindSteamgamePath/README.md

 ## Future works?

-maybe in PS1 / bat
+maybe rewrite in PS1 / bat

-maybe support linux
+maybe support for the linux

 maybe additional works for catching errors like
 - "script outputs dir where the Steam program was NOT properly uninstalled"